 Auroville - A to Z

-Note: In the text which follows Auroville is sometimes abbreviated to AV.
-Whatever we cover here, there are sure to be dozens of other questions people will ask.
-Such questions can best be directed to firstname.lastname@example.org, but meanwhile here are some general facts to be getting on with.
-(Headings are in alphabetical order; AV = Auroville; Chennai is new name for Madras.)
+Note: Whatever we cover here, there are sure to be dozens of other questions people will ask.
+Such questions can best be directed to email@example.com, but meanwhile here are some general facts to be getting on with.
+(Headings are in alphabetical order.
+AV = Auroville; Chennai is the new name for Madras.)

 You can read a Tamil version here